rust-lang/rfcs/text/3334-niche.md

   niches themselves).
 This should wait until after niches support providing values with the type of the field, rather than as an unsigned integer.
-- **Whole-struct niches**: A struct containing multiple non-zero-sized fields could have a niche of invalid values for the whole struct.
+- **Whole-struct niches**: A struct containing multiple non-zero-sized fields could have niche values for the whole struct.
 - **Union niches**: A union could have a niche.
 - **Enum niches**: An enum or an enum variant could have a niche.
 - **Specified mappings into niches**: Users may want to rely on mappings of